rkirov/blog/content/posts/incremental_computation_2.md

 }
 ```

 So we already have an incremental solution for it above.

-Unfortunately, we also
-see one of the failures of incremental computation, by virtue of it being so
+This example, also shows one of the failures of incremental computation, by
-general, it does not take into account the algebraic properties of `+`
+virtue of it being so general, it does not take into account the algebraic
-(commutativity, associtivity, etc.)
+properties of `+` (commutativity, associtivity, etc.)

 If we recompute `sumUp(10, 100)` after `sumUp(10, 0)` it is clear to us that
 the best way to do it is through simply adding `100` to the old result.
 But